xfbs/euler/readme.md

   - [ ] clean up all of the C solutions to remove the link to lib and improve directory structure
   - [ ] change `lib/c/` structure so that you have to `#include <euler/somelib>` for
-    some scoping of libs and to clean up files
+    some scoping of libs and to clean up files, put all library code into a single `libeuler.a` for easier linking
   - [ ] change the C solutions makefile to rearrange so that build is default target
   - [ ] change all makefiles to use `$(wildcard ../*.txt)` as `DATAFILE`
     - [X] ruby